A new role for the universities?

 Goodness, who else will step up to the plate?
 We have already seen that nobody pays much attention to the Civil Sector (“they would say that wouldn’t they?”).
 There remains one hope: the universities, now a large sector in their own right, said to be generating a hundred billion pounds a year for the UK economy.[vi]
 They exhibit features of all the other sectors, but pride themselves on their independence and their calm academic realism.
 Surely, they can see what is coming, draw the logical conclusions and reorganise themselves appropriately?

-Well, somehow it’s not working here either.
+Nothing wrong with all this, but it’s just too slow.
+OK if we had a hundred years, but we have not.
+We need rapid changes at up to 10% a year, and this is not acknowledged.
 I’d like to call this the Harper Paradox, because I already remarked on it, albeit indirectly, in a paper published in 2000[vii].
 It is of course a special case of the Giddens Paradox, but even more paradoxical, because surely this is what universities of all places are supposed to do, respond to the urgent and important issues of the day?[viii]

-Well there are plenty of reasons why universities might have failed to get engaged, so far.
+Well there are plenty of reasons why universities might have failed to get engaged in rapid transitions, so far.
 But let’s not give up.
 Of all the various sectors they will probably find the engagement easier, and once they have broken the logjam, the rest might be induced to follow.

 But universities have their own logjams.
 Who indeed is to Bell the Cat?
 Of course there are already many individuals and indeed whole departments working on important parts of the problem.
 What we need however, are whole departments, indeed whole faculties, who will down tools, publicly assert that, in metaphorical terms at least, ‘There’s a War On!’ and insist that they will henceforth work only on matters directly relevant to preventing the worst.
 Otherwise they will simply resign and go where they can indeed work on the Real Stuff.